 Even though olives like warmer climates with plenty of sunny days, it’s common that rains come in the harvesting period.
 We can’t do anything about it, and that’s what Autumns are like.

 The best thing you can do is to check the olive maturity index, and if it’s good enough, harvest the olives before the rainy days come.
-If olives aren’t ripe enough, make sure to protect them against flies, let the rains finish, wait for a few sunny days, and then harvest olives.

 Also, if the rain suddenly starts while you’re harvesting olives, try to postpone the harvest (if you have just started).
-If the rain starts just before you finish the workday, wear a raincoat, and complete the harvest quickly.
+If the rain starts just before you finish the workday, wear a raincoat and complete the harvest quickly.